Real Estate Video SEO: The 2026 Guide to YouTube Rankings

 Where to embed videos:

 Neighborhood guide pages: Embed your neighborhood tour video at top of comprehensive written guide.
 Visitors get both video and text content.
+This is the same approach I recommend in my real estate farming guide – your video content and written content reinforce each other.

 Listing detail pages: Embed property tour video on the actual listing page (if you control the page, not just IDX).